 The EPA Preamble to the Class VI Rule states (Federal Register Vol.75, No.237, p.77258): "EPA believes that requiring automatic surface shut-off devices instead of down-hole devices provides more flexibility to owners or operators when performing required mechanical integrity tests.
 Additionally, this requirement addresses concerns about risks associated with routine well workovers that may be complicated by the presence of down-hole devices while still maintaining USDW protection."
-For these reasons CTV will design [REDACTED] with a surface shut-off valve at the wellhead and not a down-hole device.
+For these reasons, CTV will design the injection well with a surface shut-off valve at the wellhead and not a downhole device.

-5.0 Pre-Operational Logging and Testing
+4. Pre-Operational Logging and Testing

-The tests and logs listed in Table 3 will be conducted in accordance with the testing required under 40 CFR 146.87.
-The methods are described in Attachment C: Testing and Monitoring Plan.
-Table 3 summarizes the pre-injection logging data and tests that CTV will acquire during the pre-operational testing and construction phase.
+The tests and logs listed in Table G1-3 will be conducted in accordance with the testing required under 40 CFR 146.87.
+The methods are described in Attachment C. Table G1-3 summarizes the pre-injection logging data and tests that CTV will acquire during the pre-operational testing and construction phase.